UBC-MDS/Bank_Marketing_Prediction/README.md

-The objective of this project is to identify which customers are more likely to respond positively to a telemarketing campaign and subscribe to a new product (a long-term deposit). i.e. Which customers will likely to response to the telemarketing campaign when contacted over the phone and also what type of customers the bank should prioritize on?
+The objective of this project is to identify which customers are more likely to respond positively to a telemarketing campaign and subscribe to a new product (a long-term deposit).
+Specifically, if a customer is contacted over the phone, will they subscribe to the new product being offered?

-To address the predictive question posed above, we plan to conduct an exploratory data analysis and build a machine learning model that can predict if a certain customer looks like the target audience for this product.
+To address the predictive question posed above, we plan to conduct an exploratory data analysis and build a machine learning model that can predict if a certain customer would subscribe to the new product.

 ## Data